Kettering, Ohio: Parks and recreation

+Pondview Park is a self-guided environmental park for people to experience nature.
+The park has trails, 6 ponds, a butterfly garden, and many scenic opportunities.

 Government

 The city utilizes a council-manager form of government.
 Seven council representatives are elected for four-year terms on a non-partisan basis.
 They include the mayor, two at large members, and one member from each of the four wards.
-The current Mayor is Peggy Lehner.
+The current mayor is Peggy Lehner.

-City services

-The Kettering Fire Department is responsible for fire protection in the city.
-The department has a total of six operational stations and is staffed by 54 career and 50 volunteer firefighters.
-The fire department is currently undergoing a transformation to reduce the number of stations to five.
-One station is currently being built on Far Hills Avenue, one will be located on the corner of East David Road and Hempstead Station Drive.
-The three others are in the planning stage.